-James E. Dorsey Joan Gordon Judi Korbin David McPhillips Joan McEwen Vince L. Ready
+Mark Brown Joan Gordon Judi Korbin David McPhillips Joan McEwen Vince L. Ready

-The parties, by mutual agreement, may amend the list of arbitrators at any time.
+The parties, by mutual agreement, will appoint an arbitrator from this list, may amend the list of arbitrators at any time, or choose an arbitrator who is not on this list.